- Download our Jakarta Schools Guide

-When looking to rent property in Jakarta, expats will find that it is generally cheaper and expected to rent for a longer period of time.
+When looking to rent property in Jakarta, expats will find that signing up for longer rental periods and paying upfront will often work out cheaper.
 Rent can occasionally be paid on a month-by-month basis, but landlords tend to offer more favourable prices to those willing to pay for a year or several months upfront.

 Leases are usually negotiated with the owner of the property.
 Expats should be sure to have a reliable local contact available who will be able to help them negotiate and understand the terms of any new rental contract.